 Besides its obvious use as a running shoe, this jack of all trades can go to the gym, go on walks, run errands, and still work as your race shoe for your first 5K or marathon.

 The shoe may not wow you with its performance, or be the envy of onlooking eyes, but it’s consistent in its ride and doesn’t try to be something it’s not.
 This is a daily trainer without bells and whistles, that works just fine.

 Who should buy the Gel Cumulus 23

-This shoe is ideal for heel strikers, entry-level runners, and runners that don’t want to adjust to newer styles of running shoes.
-If you’ve been running in Asics for decades, you’ll be happy with the Cumulus 23.
+This shoe is ideal for heel strikers, entry-level runners, and runners who don’t want to adjust to newer styles of running shoes.
+If you’ve been running in ASICS for decades, I think you’ll be happy with the Cumulus 23.